-We report every two years on the adequacy and validity of the Victorian Managed Insurance Authority domestic building insurance (DBI) premiums.
+From 2010 to 2018, we reported on the adequacy and validity of the Victorian Managed Insurance Authority domestic building insurance premiums.

 Domestic building insurance premium validation reports

-Every two years, we report on the adequacy and validity of the Victorian Managed Insurance Authority’s (VMIA) domestic building insurance (DBI) premiums.
+From 2010 to 2018, we reported on the adequacy and validity of the Victorian Managed Insurance Authority’s (VMIA) domestic building insurance premiums.

-In Victoria, it is compulsory for builders to obtain DBI in all domestic construction contracts over $16,000 in value.
+In Victoria, it is compulsory for builders to obtain domestic building insurance in all domestic construction contracts over $16,000 in value.

 This summary report outlines our main conclusions about the adequacy and validity of the Victorian Managed Insurance Authority’s (VMIA) domestic building insurance (DBI) premiums for the period 1 July 2016 to 30 June 2018.